 The process matches the significance of the planning change.
 It is value-for-money, targeted, flexible, scalable and timely.
 Innovative forms of technology-based public engagement should be considered where appropriate.
 For example, use of 3D models to visualise and interact with the proposals and smart phone applications notifying users of engagement opportunities nearby.
+Where relevant, information should be provided on past engagement activities and how these fit within the broader engagement approach.

-People were effectively engaged and satisfied with the process.
+The engagement and communication needs of the community were reasonably considered, and people were effectively engaged and satisfied with the process.